 Minor Employee or Volunteer Program

 - All minors who are employees or volunteers are required to complete the Youth Assistant Training.
 The training will be completed with the local coordinator or hiring authority presents the training to the minor.
-If the minor turns 18 before December 1, he/she should complete the adult safe environment program in CMG Connect and not be included in the minor audit.
+If the minor turns 18 before December 1, they will complete the adult safe environment program in CMG Connect and not be included in the minor audit.
 Minors who are an employee or volunteer cannot be opted out of the safe environment program by their parents.
 Minor employees and volunteers cannot be in positions of authority, such as a supervisor or lead teacher; cannot be left alone to supervisor other minors (an adult must always be present), and cannot drive on behalf of a parish, school, or other diocesan agency (drivers must be 21 years or older).

 Circle of Grace

 Circle of Grace was developed by the Archdiocese of Omaha, Circle of Grace aims to empower children and young people in grades PK-12 by arming them with the essential knowledge and skills grounded in the richness of the Catholic faith.
 The program helps children and young people to identify uncomfortable situations; how to seek help from a trusted adult; and to understand dignity in mind, body, and spirit.This curriculum is discussion based with worksheets